 The Saint Louis Watercolor Society was formed in 1996 by a small group of dedicated, visionary artists for the purpose of providing educational opportunities to artists interested in water media, and to exhibit water media artwork to the public.
 From the original charter group of seven members, the membership grew to 175 active members in less than two years.
 The membership is still going strong at over 200 members and ranges from full-time watercolorists, to hobbyists, educators, friends of artists, gallery owners, retailers, etc. If you want to know more about the Saint Louis Watercolor Society, you can send us an email at firstname.lastname@example.org.

-We have organized and sponsored workshops with 35+ internationally known watercolor instructors.
+Since 1996, we have organized and sponsored workshops with 40+ nationally and internationally known watercolor instructors.
 View this year’s workshops

 Workshops are open to members and non-members.
-Members are allowed to sign-up for workshops before registration is open to non-members.
-Workshops are usually three-days or five-days and held at the Maria Center, a beautiful facility on the Mississippi River in south Saint Louis.
+Members who pay their dues by July 31st are allowed to sign-up for workshops before registration is open to non-members.
+Workshops are usually three-days or five-days and held at the Hawken House, a beautiful facility run by the Webster Groves Historical Society.

-Our Annual Membership Awards Exhibition, Big Splash, is held in September each year.
-There are usually about 150 – 200 paintings exhibited in this show – a wonderful diverse display of water media in all its thrilling personalities!
-The exhibit is judged for awards by an area professional artist or professor of art.
-Up to 20 prizes are donated for this show by generous corporate sponsors.
-See our sponsors
+Our Annual Membership Awards Exhibition, Big Splash, is held in the Fall each year.
+There are usually about 100 paintings exhibited in this show – a wonderful diverse display of water media in all its thrilling personalities!
+The exhibit is judged for awards by a professional artist or local professor of art.
+Up to 20 prizes are donated for this show by generous Corporate Sponsors.

 A quarterly newsletter, chock full of important updates about STLWS activities and articles about our guest artists and workshop artists, is distributed to members as a benefit of membership and to the public via our website.
 If you are interested in submitting an article for the newsletter, email the newsletter editor at: email@example.com at least one month before the edition dates of February, May, August, November.
 There is no payment for articles.
 Articles may be edited to fit, and inclusion is up to the discretion of the editor.
 Advertising space is also available in the newsletter.